-- Meeting with at least one member of the DST. - Knowing the identities of the DST - Reading and having a working understanding of at least Part 1 and Annex A of the latest edition of KCSIE. - Receiving suitable online training as directed by the DST. - Reading the College's safeguarding policy and having a working understanding of how to manage safeguarding situations including disclosures, peer-on-peer abuse, child-on-child sexual violence, sexual harassment, and allegations against staff. - Understanding the College's approach to online safety.
+- Meeting with at least one member of the DST. - Knowing the identities of the DST - Reading and having a working understanding of Part 1 and any other relevant parts of the latest edition of KCSIE, noting that some members of staff who will carry out their duties without regular direct contact with pupils may be asked only to read Annex A, the condensed version of KCSIE. - Receiving suitable online training as directed by the DST. - Reading the College's safeguarding policy and having a working understanding of how to manage safeguarding situations including disclosures, peer-on-peer abuse, child-on-child sexual violence, sexual harassment, and allegations against staff. - Understanding the College's approach to online safety. - Reading and understanding the College's policies and procedures for pupil behaviour, missing children, registration and anti-bullying with particular regard to safeguarding matters.

-- Reading and understanding the College's policies and procedures for pupil behaviour, missing children, registration and anti-bullying with particular regard to safeguarding matters. - Reading the College's whistleblowing policy and having a working understanding of how it may be used with regard to safeguarding. - Reading and understanding the staff behaviour (code of conduct) with particular regard to safeguarding matters, including guidance on staff/pupil relationships and the use by staff of mobile technology in College and of social media. - Reading and understanding the College's guidance on the acceptable use of IT.
+- Reading the College's whistleblowing policy and having a working understanding of how it may be used with regard to safeguarding. - Guidance on dealing with peer-on-peer abuse including bullying in all its forms and sexual violence and sexual harassment. - matters, including guidance on staff/pupil relationships and the use by staff of mobile technology in College and of social media. - Reading and understanding the College's guidance on the acceptable use of IT.